-At 18, I started working in a small suburban bottleshop, largely to buy cheap beer.
+At 18, I started working in a small suburban bottleshop, primarily to buy cheap beer.
 It was my first year of university, slogging through physics and chemistry, so a liquor shop seemed like fun.
-Needless to say, I discovered wine, and my life evolved with a unique dual focus – wine and environment.
+But then I fell in love with wine and craft beer, and it took over my life.

-In 2009 I was crowned as the WCA Wine Journalism Young Gun and more recently I was voted in the Top 30 Best Wine Critics in The World for 2019 and 2020.
+In 2009 I was crowned as the WCA Wine Journalism Young Gun (which now makes me just old).
+In addition, I was voted in the Top 30 Best Wine Critics in The World for 2019 and 2020.
 In my spare time, I’m a sucker for punishment and run trail ultra marathons, much to the delight of my long-suffering family.

-This site (Australian Wine Review or ozwinereview for short) is dedicated to talking about wine, beer and other good things.
-Largely focused on Australian wine, but with a healthy dose of tasty vino from NZ, France, Italy, Spain… oh hell, if it’s good, I’m in.
+This site (Australian Wine and Drinks Review or ozwinereview for short) is dedicated to talking about wine, beer and other good things.
+Largely focused on Australian things, but with an on anything great from all points of the globe.